nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 commands to be equal were well-defined.

 ## **GUI Tests**
-Our organisation utilises `TestFX` for conducting GUI tests. `TestFX` is a popular testing framework for `JavaFX` applications as it provides a set of tools and utilities for writing tests that interact with `JavaFX` UI components, simulate user interactions, and perform assertions on the state of the UI.
+Our organisation utilised `TestFX` for conducting GUI tests. `TestFX` is a popular testing framework for `JavaFX` applications as it provides a set of tools and utilities for writing tests that interact with `JavaFX` UI components, simulate user interactions, and perform assertions on the state of the UI.

 We referenced from [Addressbook Level 4 (AB4)](https://github.com/se-edu/addressbook-level4) on automated GUI testing.
 * What's different from AB4: